-This blog post is a recap of a presentation done at WordCamp Lancaster 2018.
+This blog post is a recap of a presentation done on page speed and SEO at WordCamp Lancaster 2018.
 Presentation slides can be found at the bottom of this post.

 When you’re scrolling through content on your phone or looking something up on a laptop, how long are you willing to wait for what you want to see to load?